 This has resulted in the construction of a second passenger terminal to increase the airport’s passenger capacity.
 In developing the airport to international standards, it has been necessary to provide facilities and enhance the quality of services for the convenience of passengers.
 Bidding was thus invited from Thai companies in the retail and service sectors.

 The auction resulted in the airport granting concession rights to Central DFS for its plan to invest in, and develop, 1,400.5sqm of space for retail and service outlets at Terminal 2.

 Up until May, the airport served as a hub for 16 airlines, offering 32 routes from China, Russia, Malaysia and the UK and servicing more than 1 million passengers.
 These are made up of 45 per cent domestic and 55 per cent international passengers (50 per cent Russian, 40 per cent Chinese, 3 per cent Kazakh and 3 per cent Malaysian).
 Most Russian tourists arrive as part of a group tour, whilst domestic travellers are foreign individual tourists.
 More than 2 million passengers are expected in 2019.

 Central DFS says it is confident that U-Tapao International Airport will become another important place for tourism and logistic systems, due to its location just 30 km from Pattaya, one of the country’s key tourist destinations.
 U-Tapao International Airport is administered by the Royal Thai Navy and is located in the vicinity of many industrial sites in Rayong and Chonburi.
+Plus the tourist island of Ko Samed.
 As such it is convenient for travel to the East of Thailand and will become another major Thai airport bringing revenue into Thailand.